MING: A Functional Approach to Learning Molecular Generative Models: EXPERIMENTS

 \subsection{Results}

 \paragraph{Graph Generation Statistics } We evaluate the graph generation statistics based on validity, uniqueness, and novelty.
-Table \ref{tab:graph} suggests that MING demonstrates competitive performance in sampling novel, chemical valid molecules compared with the graph-based baselines.
-We attribute this result as MING removes the graph-permutation constraint by generating signals directly on the topology inputs of data, a process typically employed in function-based generative frameworks.
-In contrast, the baselines struggle to learn the graph symmetry by either pre-assuming a canonical ordering on molecular graphs or using complex equivariant architectures.
+Table \ref{tab:graph} suggests that MING demonstrates competitive performance in sampling chemical valid molecules compared with the graph-based baselines.
+We attribute this result to MING, which removes the graph-permutation constraint by generating signals directly on the topology inputs of data, a process typically employed in function-based generative frameworks.
+In contrast, some baselines struggle to learn the graph permutation symmetry by either preassuming a canonical ordering on molecular graphs or using complex equivariant architectures.
 Compared with the sequence-based models, Table \ref{tab:seq} shows that MING significantly outperforms both Character- and Grammar-VAE on QM9.
 These string-based models hardly learn valency rules between atom and bond types to compose valid, unique molecules.
 For QM9, models with high validity scores often generate lower novel molecules.
 This is due to the fact that the dataset enumerates all possible small valid molecules composed of only four atoms.
-However, this problem can be alleviated when training on larger molecule datasets like ZINC250k, where we observe that MING consistently achieves near-perfect novelty scores when its validity exceeds 99$\%$ as shown in Figure \ref{fig:dstep}.
+However, this problem can be alleviated when training on larger molecules such as ZINC250k, where we observe that MING consistently achieves near-perfect novelty scores when its validity exceeds 99$\%$ as shown in Figure \ref{fig:dstep}.

-\paragraph{Distribution-based Distance Metrics} Table \ref{tab:graph} shows that MING generates novel molecules that closely match to the test distributions in terms of chemical and biological properties, measured by the FCD metric, outperforming other generative models.
-On the large scale dataset ZINC250k, MING demonstrates its advantages clearly when improving the FCD metric $3 \times$ compared to the best baseline, GDSS.
-This highlights a promising result of learning chemical molecular properties in function space.
-On learning molecular graph structures, MING also generates underlying molecule substructures including bond- and atom- types closer to the test distributions, as measured by the NSPDK metric.
-This function-based modeling advantage can be clearly observed when training on large-scale molecules.
+\paragraph{Distribution-based Distance Metrics} Table \ref{tab:graph} shows that MING generates molecules that closely match the test distributions in terms of chemical and biological properties, measured by the FCD metric, performing comparatively to other generative models.
+On the larger ZINC250K dataset, MING demonstrates a clear advantage, when improving the FCD metric $2.5 \times$ compared to the best baseline, CatFlow.
+This highlights a promising result of learning chemical molecular properties in the function space.
+Furthermore, MING captures molecular graph structures more accurately, generating underlying molecular substructures—including bond and atom types—that are closer to the test distributions, as measured by the NSPDK metric.
+These function-based advantages are especially more evident when MING is trained on large molecule datasets.